katebrk/power-bi/README.md

-# power-bi
-Power BI projects
+# Power BI Projects

+This repository is a place to share my Power BI projects.

+Current projects:
+* OpenAI_Dashboard - project for artificial SaaS company ChatAI from scratch.